geonetwork/doc/source/tutorials/introduction/deployment/deploy.rst

 Deployment using a war file
 ###########################

-To deploy **|project_name|** you just have to place the war file provided or generated on the last optional step on a proper Java container like Tomcat.
+To deploy **GeoNetwork** you just have to place the war file provided or generated on the last optional step on a proper Java container like Tomcat.

 To install Tomcat on a debian-based operative system, you can use the apt-get tool like: